RasaHQ/rasa/docs/docs/reference/rasa/shared/core/conversation.md

 class Dialogue()
 ```

-A dialogue comprises a list of Turn objects
+A dialogue comprises a list of Turn objects.

 #### \_\_init\_\_